netmex/sqrip-woocommerce/README.txt

 7. Refund functionality

 == Changelog ==

+= 1.7.5 : November 2023 – Service Update =
+* Adding the Service Tab;
+* Assign you own status to new orders made with sqrip;
+* Allows to select your own status in the list of orders;
+* Easy to understand error messages;
+* Minor bug fixing.

 = 1.7.4 : June 2023 – Service Update =
 * Automatic changes in order status are prevented.